Accessiware/VisCon/documentation/05-working-with-documents.md

 The general preferences consists of the following settings:

-* Show changelog after updating.
-If this checkbox is checked VisCon will automatically display the changelog after an update has ben installed.
 * Enable spell checker: If this checkbox is checked it is possible to spell check documents in VisCon.

 	Note: This is currently only available on the Mac OS version of VisCon.